DWalz/sdi-25/docs/exercise10.md

 This shows a **live log** of the entries related specifically to the SSH service (`-u ssh`).

-A separate terminal window was used to cennect to the server via SSH.
+A separate terminal window was used to connect to the server via SSH.
-As expected new entries appeared immediately in the journal output, loggin the new session.
+As expected, new entries appeared immediately in the journal output, logging the new session.

-After a few minutes of observation new login attempts were recorded without us inititating a new connection.
+After a few minutes of observation, new login attempts were recorded without us initiating a new connection.
 These attempts were clearly unrelated to any of our active sessions and are likely **automated brute-force attacks** from external sources.
 Example log output: